canonical/ubuntu-pro-docs/understanding-pro-token.rst

 .. tip::

-   If you detach a machine from your Ubuntu Pro token, the reduction in active machine count will take place 24 hours later.
+   If you detach a machine from your Ubuntu Pro token or take an attached machine offline, the reduction in active machine count will take place 24 hours later.

 Customers with unlimited guest support
 --------------------------------------